AdobeDocs/destination-sdk.en/help/docs-framework/self-service-template.md

 ## Use Cases

-To help you better understand how and when you should use the *YOURDESTINATION* destination, here are sample use cases that Adobe Real-time Customer Data Platform customers can solve by using this destination.
+To help you better understand how and when you should use the *YOURDESTINATION* destination, here are sample use cases that Adobe Experience Platform customers can solve by using this destination.

 ### Use Case #1